 If there is an electrical substation near your home it is important to teach your children never to climb the substation fence.
 If they lose a ball or toy behind the substation fence you will need to call the power company to have the toys retrieved.

 Safety caps or plugs for unused power outlets (both inside and outside) can deter young children from putting items into an outlet.
-This can also help lower engery bills by blocking out the cold.
-You may also consider installing child proof outlets, which are tamper resistant.
+This can also help lower energy bills by blocking out the cold.
+You may also consider installing childproof outlets, which are tamper-resistant.

 6. Keep electrical devices away from water.

 Teach your children that water conducts electricity.
 Many electrical accidents occur by using electrical devices too close to water.
 This can include a tablet or phone plugged into its charger as well as hair appliances commonly plugged into bathroom outlets.

 7. Keep kites away from power lines and sub-stations.

 Educate your children on the dangers of flying kites near power lines or electrical power stations.
 Tell them to exercise extreme caution when kite flying since it is possible for kite string to conduct electricity and send it through a person and into the ground.